-- Require all new development projects within the Greater Shady Grove Transportation Management District to participate in project-based TDM plans per County Code, Section 42A-26. - Require development projects that demonstrate transportation network impacts to mitigate for traffic through significant multimodal improvements that further transitways master planned projects, and Vision Zero improvements. - Support a 50 percent NADMS goal for residents living in the Metro Station Policy Area for all peak hour home-based work trips (commute trips). - Increase the existing NADMS goal for employees commuting into the Plan area who reside elsewhere from 12.5 percent to 15 percent during the peak period.
+- Require all new development projects within the Greater Shady Grove Transportation Management District to participate in project-based TDM plans per County Code, Section 42A-26. - Require development projects that demonstrate transportation network impacts to mitigate for traffic through significant multimodal improvements that further transitways master planned projects, and Vision Zero improvements. - Support a 50 percent NADMS goal for residents living in the Metro Station Policy Area for all peak hour home-based work trips (commute trips). - Support a 20 percent NADMS goal for employees working in the Metro Station Policy Area for all peak hour home-based work trips (commute trips).

-- Support a 35 percent NADMS goal for residents living in the portions of the Sector Plan Area, exclusive of the Metro Station Policy area, for all peak-hour home-based work trips (commute trips). - Expand the Greater Shady Grove Transportation Management District to include the entirety of the Sector Plan Area. - Support micro-mobility in the Plan area through the provision of planned bicycle facilities and dedicated space for accessible, weather-protected storage in new developments.
+- Support a blended 39 percent NADMS goal for residents and employees living in the portions of the Sector Plan Area, exclusive of the Metro Station Policy area, for all peak-hour home-based work trips (commute trips). - Expand the Greater Shady Grove Transportation Management District to include the entirety of the Sector Plan Area. - Support micro-mobility in the Plan area through the provision of planned bicycle facilities and dedicated space for accessible, weather-protected storage in new developments.